Estate Tax Calculator

 • State estate taxes apply in 12 states + DC with exemptions ranging from $1M (Oregon, Massachusetts) to equal to federal

-Accuracy: The federal estate tax exemption is scheduled to decrease significantly in 2026 when TCJA provisions sunset, potentially from ~$13.6M to ~$7M per person.
-State estate tax laws vary dramatically.
+Accuracy: Current IRS 2026 law sets the federal basic exclusion amount at $15 million per person, but state estate tax laws still vary dramatically.
 This calculator provides federal estimates — consult an estate planning attorney for comprehensive planning including state taxes, generation-skipping transfer tax, and trust strategies.

 Factors That Affect Estate Tax Calculator Costs